Arizona House advances a repeal of the state's near-total abortion ban to the Senate

 Their political ambitions imperiled by widespread opposition to a near-total abortion ban, Trump and U.S. Senate candidate Kari Lake had urged Arizona lawmakers to ease the restrictions.
 But until Wednesday, most state House Republicans repeatedly used procedural votes to block repeal, each time drawing condemnation from Democratic President Joe Biden, who has made his support for abortion rights central to his reelection campaign.

 “Make no mistake, Arizonans are living in 1864 now because Donald Trump dismantled Roe v.
-Wade,” Democratic state Sen. Priya Sundareshan of Tucson said in a news conference Wednesday organized by the Biden campaign and the Arizona Democratic Party.
+Wade,” Democratic state Sen. Priya Sundareshan of Tucson said in a news conference before the vote organized by the Biden campaign and the Arizona Democratic Party.

-The repeal vote comes a day after Biden said Trump created a “health care crisis for women all over this country,” by hindering their access to care.
+The repeal vote comes a day after Biden said Trump created a “health care crisis for women all over this country,” by imperiling their access to care.
+White House press secretary Karine Jean-Pierre said the vote is a sign that “we’re moving forward in the right direction.”

+Arizona is one of a handful of battleground states that will decide the next president.
+Trump, who has warned that the issue could lead to Republican losses, has avoided endorsing a national abortion ban but said he’s proud to have appointed the Supreme Court justices who allowed states to outlaw it.

 Dozens of people gathered outside the state Capitol before the House and Senate were scheduled to meet, then filled seats in the public gallery as lawmakers voted, many of them carrying signs or wearing shirts showing their opposition to abortion rights.